 -Less rolling shutter.

-Disadvantages Of Shooting Full Frame Video
+Disadvantages Of Shooting Full-Frame Video

-Sony A7r II Shooting Formats
+Sony A7r II Shooting Format

 Now that you have a basic understanding of the advantages and disadvantages of shooting super 35mm, I’ll go over codecs and bitrates.